 We are delighted to have received funding from Creative Skillset’s Film Skills Fund, with BFI’s Film Forever National Lottery funds, to deliver a three-month training programme for women from January 2017.

-From Her Point of View will provide participants with the support and opportunity to make a film.
-It will include practical training workshops, talks from keynote speakers, industry visits and networking opportunities.
+From Her Point of View is in full swing: from January to April 2017 14 women will receive the support and opportunity to make a film.
+The programme includes practical training workshops, talks from keynote speakers, industry visits and networking opportunities.
+Workshops include:

 – Ideas development